SkyDev125/DI-TEST/README.md

 Afterall Im happy at how this went, and of course the site is not the best, and ive always look into making it get even prettier with the time.
 I tried to make it DI-ISH style, and i think i quite got the style of DI, even though still applying a personal mark of myself.

 Thx for this oportunity of learning and this challenge of things that i have not done in past.
 IT took me many hours, but after learning it, now everything is easier!

+Acess to the website directly hosted by Glitch : http://arrow-jolly-king.glitch.me/